derlin/rickroller/README.md

 Note that this healthcheck is not used by Kubernetes, which defines its own, more powerful checks through `livenessProbe`, `readinessProbe` and and `startupProbe`.

-The most common way to implement a health check is to use curl (cf the official doc):
+The most common way to implement a health check is to use cURL (cf the official doc):
 ```dockerfile
 HEALTHCHECK --interval=5m --timeout=3s \
   CMD curl -f http://localhost/ || exit 1